 Criminal Defense Attorney

-When people are arrested for any alleged crime in Texas, it is important for them to immediately take the necessary steps to protect their futures.
+When people are arrested for any alleged crime in Texas, it is important for them to immediately take the necessary steps to protect their future .
 If a criminal charge has the potential to result in possible jail or prison time, alleged offenders should never assume that prosecutors will “go easy” on them because of their lack of a criminal record or the alleged offense not seeming as serious as other crimes.
 At the same time, a person should never assume that an arrest is the same as a conviction.
 Whatever the specific criminal charge may be, an alleged offender is always presumed innocent unless proven guilty.
 Important defenses can be raised before trial, including a motion to dismiss the charges, a motion to suppress physical evidence, or a motion to exclude unduly prejudicial evidence.
 A prosecutor must prove an accused person’s guilt beyond a reasonable doubt.
 If the defense can raise a reasonable doubt at trial, then the jury is instructed to return a “not guilty” verdict.
 An experienced attorney can give a person the best chance of achieving the most favorable outcome to a criminal case.

 Charged with a Crime?
 Contact Townsend, Gebhardt & Eppes, PLLC